Interested in learning about drone lawsuits?

 DJI’s lawsuits involve them being on the receiving end of a class action or DJI being the plaintiff in a patent infringement lawsuit.

 Then there is everything else.
 The civil causes are all over the place (an Equal Protection Clause challenge against a state drone law, injured people suing drone flyers, products liability, breach of contract, etc.).

 Drone Lawsuits in Federal Courts

 Federal Circuit Court

-- Taylor v.
+- John Taylor v.
 FAA I (Really 3 cases.
 Court consolidated them along.) – Adjudicated.
 Taylor beat the FAA.
 D.C.
 Circuit held the drone registration rules were illegally created.
 Keep in mind the National Defense Authorization Act of 2017 overruled this case.

 - Tech Freedom v.
 FAA – Voluntarily dismissed because this missed statutory time to file.
 They joined as an amicus brief to the Taylor I set of cases.